ReDeiPirati/intro-to-pytorch/beginner/2.Neural-Networks/NN_intro.md

 If you remember, in the last article, we had defined our error/loss as `error = (y_-y).abs()` i.e the absolute numerical difference between the predicted output & the actual output.
 However, in a classification task, things are a bit different.
 Such a cost function, for an image of digit ‘1’, will penalize a prediction of ‘7’ more heavily `(7–1=6)` than a prediction of ‘2’ `(2–1=1)`, although both are equally wrong.

 The most commonly used cost function in multi-class classification problem is the [cross entropy](https://en.wikipedia.org/wiki/Cross_entropy) loss.
-It works in 3 steps,
+It works in 3 simple steps,

   1. Convert actual image class vector `(y)` into a [one-hot vector](https://machinelearningmastery.com/why-one-hot-encode-data-in-machine-learning/), which is a probability distribution.
   2. Convert prediction class vector `(y')` into a probability distribution using [Softmax](https://www.quora.com/What-is-the-sigmoid-function-and-what-is-its-use-in-machine-learnings-neural-networks-How-about-the-sigmoid-derivative-function).